FreeStable/free-stable-v0-1/README.md

 ## Potential design changes

+### Delayed liquidations

+A new field can be added to the Vault: `lastDebtRepayment` (timestamp).
+The first time this is added is when the Vault was created (although it **probably** shouldn't be updated with future mints, unless the Vault was empty before).

+So the timestamp should be added under one of two conditions:

+- The previous debt value was 0.
+- The user has burned some stablecoin (reduced debt).

+If the user hasn't reduced their debt for over a certain period of time (for example over 2 years), then s/he can be liquidated.

 ### Minting ratio bigger than 1

 In this example, the minted stablecoin value is the same as the collateral value (1:1).
 It needs to be researched whether this may be a subject of an economic attack (especially if the burning fee is set to 0).